dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 The first six functions are for reading values of several built-in types from the standard input and printing them to the standard output.
 They work in the `IO` monad.
-The functions `evalState` and `execState` are for running computations in the `State` monad.
-They both take one such computation and an initial state value.
-The difference is that `evalState` returns the value of the computation as the result and `execState` returns the value of the state itself.
-Note that there is no `runState` similar to the one in Haskell, since it would require support for tuples in FunLang, which was omitted for simplicity.
+The functions `evalState`, `execState` and `runState` are for running computations in the `State` monad.
+They all take one such computation and an initial state value.
+The difference is that `evalState` returns the value of the computation as the result, `execState` returns the value of the state itself and `runState` returns both the value and the state as a pair.
 The last three functions are for working with state inside a stateful computation.
 They allow to read the state value, overwrite it and modify it with a function.

 It is worth highlighting, that unfortunately, FunLang does not support combining monads in any way.
 In spite of this property of FunLang, combining monads in MIL is used extensively, as we will describe in the "Code generation" section.
-Moreover, some features of FunLang, like the ability to run stateful computations with `evalState` and `execState` inside of any computation influences the representation of effects in MIL code quite significantly.
+Moreover, some features of FunLang, like the ability to run stateful computations with `evalState`, `execState` or `runState` inside of any computation influences the representation of effects in MIL code quite significantly.

 ### Exceptions